lsst/dp1_lsst_io/docs/processing/index.rst

 Data processing
 ###############

-An overview of the Data Release Processing (DRP) steps which generated the data products.
+A high-level overview of the Data Release Processing (DRP) steps which generated the data products.

+All processing was done with the `LSST Science Pipelines <https://pipelines.lsst.io/>`_

+For details see |dp1_paper|.

 .. _processing-isr: